Skip to content

 Buses

-Create a busbar or cable via the context menu or use ctrl b or ctrl k.
+Create a busbar or cable via the context menu or use ctrl b.
 For clarity, buses can be given a name.

 When a route can terminate on a bus, the bus will light up when passing over it while drawing the route.
 When releasing the left mouse button, the route will be connected to the bus via a bus tack.